FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

 I have a great pattern for a square neck Aran jumper for 6- to 12-month-old babies.
 I like the shape and basic style of the jumper, but I really dislike knitting the same garment more than once so every time I use this pattern I change it!

 Patons Baby Aran Knitting Pattern | © Deborah Mason & Knitting Naturally

 The pattern I use is a Patons pattern that I have had in my pattern collection for at least twenty years.
 It consists of three main Aran panels on a reverse stocking stitch background and it is quite beautiful when it is knitted.

 As it is a pattern for an Aran, I don't need to make any adjustments to the number of stitches to accommodate the narrower width of Aran stitch patterns.

 Really all I need to do is to sort through my books to find knitting stitch patterns that I would like to use for a new jumper.

 For Arans, you generally have one reasonably wide pattern in the center with one or two smaller panels on either side.
-I usually try to have a combination of Aran patterns that fits within the width of the garment after the armhole shaping (makes maintaining the pattern during and after shaping easier) so I mark my graph paper with the number of stitches after shaping as well.
+I usually try to have a combination of Aran patterns that fits within the width of the garment after the armhole shaping with the remaining or left over stitches being in reverse stocking stitch to make the armhole shaping easier.
+So I mark my graph paper with the number of stitches after shaping as well.

 For this particular pattern, there are 66 stitches after the armhole shaping is finished so I try to keep the total number of stitches in my panels less than 66.